Ladder fun for everyone!

 A challenging climb

-Rope ladders are a neat little contraption that go hand in hand with any treehouse it's put in.
+Rope ladders are a neat little contraption that go hand in hand with any tree house it’s put in.
 They are delightfully quaint and have an aura of past experiences and forgotten times surrounding them.
-Just like how a treehouse is a simplified version of your home, rope ladders are a simplified form of getting up to where you want to be.
+Tree house Rope Ladder Just like how a tree house is a simplified version of your home, rope ladders are a simplified form of getting up to where you want to be.
 Rope ladders are notorious for being tricky to climb up without an anchor.
-Though you'll get some great exercise, it takes some getting used to and can be quite frustrating, especially if there's going to be a slumber party.
-For safety sake, make sure to put down mulch to protect against any accidential tumbles.
+Though you’ll get some great exercise, it takes some getting used to and can be quite frustrating, especially if there’s going to be a slumber party.
+For safety sake, make sure to put down mulch to protect against any accidental tumbles.

 One for yourself